These Musician Marketing Plan posts are the most popular series at Cyber PR Music.

 Bandcamp

 Bandcamp is hands-down the most artist-friendly platform for sharing music.
-Over the years, Bandcamp has helped our clients reach thousands of new fans, not to mention earn additional revenue through digital sales and physical merch, band t-shirts, vinyl and more.Bandcamp is a marketplace and community of millions of music fans discovering and supporting thousands of independent artists.
-While Bandcamp makes it so easy for a fan to discover new music, there are a few things artists need to do to ensure their music gets in front of the right people.
+Over the years, Bandcamp has helped our clients reach thousands of new fans, not to mention earn additional revenue through digital sales, physical merch, band T-shirts, vinyl, and more.
+Bandcamp is a marketplace and community of millions of music fans discovering and supporting thousands of independent artists.
+While Bandcamp makes it so easy for fans to discover new music, there are a few things artists need to do to ensure their music reaches the right people.

 Discovery features like fan accounts, the music feed, and artist recommendations introduce your music to new fans and can potentially drive sales.
 Bandcamp also has email collection capabilities and a subscription service (like Patreon) so you can grow your email list and make money.
-Plus many artists have success showcasing their past releases and selling them as bundles as a great revenue stream.
+Plus, many artists have success showcasing their past releases and selling them as bundles as a great revenue stream.

 Pandora

-5. E-Mail Lists & Newsletter
+5. E-Mail Lists

-But it is not just about writing an effective newsletter and contacting your mailing list at LEAST once a month.
+But it is not just about writing an effective email and contacting your mailing list at LEAST once a month.
 You also need to understand the concept of email nurture sequences.
 This means creating 3 or 4-part emails that take fans on a journey, tell them a story, and bring them closer to you.
 This will take some doing.
 It would be best if you created a few.
 These include:

-Welcome—These are the first communications that a new subscriber will receive, thanking them for joining my list.
+Welcome: These are the first communications that a new subscriber will receive, thanking them for joining my list.
 Here is a little about me (and maybe even give away a few great tracks or exclusive videos).
 The welcome series will be the most opened emails that you send, so take your time to create a killer series.

-Spend money on a mailing list service provider that can help you design a rich-looking email and provide analytics and tracking capabilities so you can measure the effectiveness of your newsletters and make adjustments where need be.
+Spend money on a mailing list service provider that can help you design a rich-looking email and provide analytics and tracking capabilities so you can measure the effectiveness of your newsletters and make adjustments where needed.
 A premier solution that many of our clients enjoy working with is MailChimp (and if you have fewer than 500 emails you won’t have to pay – it’s free!)

 Subscribe for more!